 Studies show bananas are acceptable.
-According to HuffPost Living, resistance starch found in foods like banana and beans has a positive effect on fat levels by having good bacteria turning the starch into a fatty acid and metabolizing fats.
-This helps decrease obesity and prevents fat accumulation in the long-term.
+According to HuffPost Living, resistance starch found in foods like banana and beans has a positive effect on fat levels by having good bacteria turning the starch into fatty acid and metabolizing fats.
+It helps decrease obesity and prevents fat accumulation in the long-term.

 Resistance starch found in bananas also helps with your weight loss in a few additional ways.

 - Boosts feelings of fullness

 - Works to lower cholesterol

 Regardless, by combining bananas, chia seed, and almond milk, this green smoothie brings hours of fullness and satisfaction that decreases food cravings and unnecessary snacking.

 This plant-centric power smoothie is last on my list but probably not the least in the nutritional value or tastiness.
 It’s one of my favorites and the one I routinely make.

 This mango smoothie is the closest thing to the perfect weight loss smoothie.
 It’s loaded with as many super foods as it possibly can have.
 Also on the ingredient list, you’ll see blueberry, mango, maca, chia seeds, avocado and more.

 Not a usual smoothie combination but it works so wonderfully in such an odd, surprising way.